 Business crisis management – how to steer your business through

 Any business can run into problems which may negatively impact its normal course of operations.
-Crises such as a fire, the death of a CEO, a faulty product or a social media gaff can all cost a business large.
+Crises such as a global pandemic, a fire, the death of a CEO, a faulty product or a social media gaff can all cost a business large.
 All these require Business crisis management.

 Out of the 120 UK organisations which took part in PwC’s Global Crisis Management Survey, 80% had experienced at least one crisis in the past five years.

 Crisis management is the identification of threats to your business and its stakeholders and the methods used to deal with these threats.

 Owing to the unpredictability of a crisis, crisis management often means decisions need to be made quickly.
 If your business has a plan in place, then the response should be far easier.

 Here are our top six tips to help guide you through a business crisis:-